nothingnothings/HostCorps/README.md

 - Form validation logic in the "Start Hosting" page
 - Responsive design (mobile and desktop) created with Flexbox and media queries
 - Addition/removal of CSS classes ("slide-in" animation) implemented with JavaScript
+- Usage of GitHub Actions to, upon the `git push` command, transfer the contents of the `master` branch into the `gh-pages` branch, which then deploys it at https://nothingnothings.github.io/HostCorps.

 ## Inspiration